 Tools/Ingredients I used to make the Instant Pot Orange Chicken Recipe:

-- 2 lb chicken breast cut into 1-2 inch pieces
+- 2 lbs chicken breast or thighs (cut into 1-2 inch pieces)

 - 2 tablespoons vegetable oil

 - 1 cup orange juice (no sugar added)